srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

 export class ComponentAModule { }
 ```

-Now we should import the compoment module to the app.
+Now we should import the component module to the app.
 This can be done in two ways, either by directly adding it to the *Imports* section of `app.module`, or by using *lazy loading*.

+>*By default, NgModules are eagerly loaded.
+This means that as soon as the application loads, so do all the NgModules, whether they are immediately necessary or not.
+For large applications with lots of routes, consider lazy loading —a design pattern that loads NgModules as needed.
+Lazy loading helps keep initial bundle sizes smaller, which in turn helps decrease load times.*
+>
+>You can learn more about lazy loading visiting the [official Angular documentation](https://angular.io/guide/lazy-loading-ngmodules).

-In this example you will see how to do it with *lazy loading*:
+In this example we will apply the *lazy loading* approach:

 ```ts
 ...